 If the bullying does not stop after management intervention, and messages are still being sent, this may be considered harassment.
 You might be able to obtain a non-molestation order which makes it an offence for them to contact you.
 A court cannot prevent you seeing a colleague at work.
 However, they can order that they don’t contact you out of work via email, telephone, text message or social media.

 Other simple ways to prevent a colleague contacting you out of work include:

 - Blocking them on your social networking site.

 Cyberbullying is different to conventional bullying.
 You are protected by the law at work in just the same way as conventional bullying.
 If someone outside of work is sending you unwelcome messages at work, the IT department should be able to stop this.
 They can take steps to identify the perpetrators.

 Remember – if you are being bullied, do not suffer in silence.
 Tell someone who will be able to help you stand up to the bullies.
 Nobody should make you feel uncomfortable at your place of work.

 - Our guide on bullying at work looks at your rights, and gives tips to deal with upsetting behaviour.

-- A look at the impact of bullying at work, and how to spot the signs workers are being affected.
+- A look at the signs of bullying at work, and how to spot the symptoms of workers who are being affected.